GoogleCloudPlatform/cloud-hackathons/hacks/cloud-run/README.md

 ### Description

-Create a new standard Artifact Registry.
-Build the container locally and push it to the newly created Artifact Registry.
+Create a new standard Artifact Registry in `us-central1`.
+Build the container locally (using the provided Dockerfile) and push it to the newly created Artifact Registry.
 Make sure that the Cloud Run is using the latest image.

 ### Success Criteria